GluuFederation/docs-gluu-server-prod/docs/source/integration/saas/pingid.md

         1. Connect to your [Jackrabbit](../installation-guide/install-kubernetes.md#working-with-jackrabbit)

-        1. After connecting to  Jackrabbit move the extracted content which will be mapped correctly as below inside jackrabbit
+        1. After connecting to  Jackrabbit move the extracted content from bundel.zip  and the oxauth-pingid library which should be mapped correctly as below inside jackrabbit

             ```bash
             +--- opt